A friend of mine in the Bay Area recently learned from a local charity that women in tech between the ages of 25 and 45 are their biggest donors.

 Another subtle benefit I’ve discovered in my personal life: If you have to decide “give or not?” every time you see a panhandler, or every time a charitable canvasser approaches you on the street, or every time a charity calls you on the phone: that spells D-E-C-I-S-I-O-N F-A-T-I-G-U-E. With a plan, the decision has already been made.

 Make it a family effort.
-Vanguard recently released research advocating involving children in family philanthropy.
+Fidelity explains several ways you can involve your children if your family philanthropy.
 And in a recent blog post about the book The Opposite of Spoiled, I discuss involving children in all money conversations, including charitable decisions.

 Minimize the administrative hassle.
 I can tell you from professional and personal experience that, while donating cash is as easy as stroking a check and putting it in the mail (ha ha!
 Adorable anachronism, Meg), donating stock to a charity can be a pain in the patoot.